nagkumar91/langchain-azure/README.md

 The `langchain-azure-ai` package uses the [Azure AI Foundry SDK](https://learn.microsoft.com/en-us/azure/ai-studio/how-to/develop/sdk-overview?tabs=sync&pivots=programming-language-python).
 This means you can use the package with a range of models including AzureOpenAI, Cohere, Llama, Phi-3/4, and DeepSeek-R1 to name a few.

-Here's a quick start example to show you how to get started with the Chat Completions Model, which utilizes the [Azure AI model inference API](https://aka.ms/azureai/modelinference).
+Here's a quick start example to show you how to get started with the Chat Completions model.
+For more details and tutorials see [Develop with LangChain and LangGraph and models from Azure AI Foundry](https://aka.ms/azureai/langchain).

-### Azure AI Chat Completions Model with AzureOpenAI
+### Azure AI Chat Completions Model with Azure OpenAI

 ```python